Managed Profile

 Core Version

-When Surge releases new features, it often introduces new syntax to the configuration, and the corresponding Core Version increases.
-This version can be used to determine whether a feature is available, with the version number and main changes as follows:
+When Surge releases features with new profile syntax, the corresponding Core Version increases.
+This version can be used to determine whether a feature is available.

 • 22: Surge Mac 5.7.0, Surge iOS 5.11.0, Smart Group